 The fourth day – The Govardhan Puja

-The fourth day of Diwali is celebrating in some parts of India as Govardhan Puja.
+The fourth day of Diwali is celebrating in some parts of India as Govardhan Puja which is on 15 November 2020.
 Lord Krishna on this day uplifted Goverdhan hill to save villagers of Vrindavan from the torrential storms and rains.

 The fifth and the last – Bhai Dooj

-Thanks for Reading “Indian Festival Diwali 2018” hope You are like this post.
-If you Like do Comment and let me know about that…
+Thanks for Reading “Indian Festival Diwali 2020” I hope you are like this post.
+If you Like to do Comment and let me know about that…